DanaBorozniak/TechProject.Pride_and_Prejudice/Now.Pride and prejudice.md

 Mr. Darcy’s letter to Lady Catherine was in a different style, and still different from either was what Mr. Bennet sent to Mr. Collins, in return for his last.

-     /* “Dear Sir, */
+LETTER“Dear Sir,

 “I must trouble you once more for congratulations.
 Elizabeth will soon be the wife of Mr. Darcy.
 Console Lady Catherine as well as you can.
 But, if I were you, I would stand by the nephew.
-He has more to give.
+He has more to give.}

-“Yours sincerely,” etc.
+“Yours sincerely,” etc.LEND

 Miss Bingley’s congratulations to her brother on his approaching marriage were all that was affectionate and insincere.
 She wrote even to Jane on the occasion, to express her delight, and repeat all her former professions of regard.
 Jane was not deceived, but she was affected; and though feeling no reliance on her, could not help writing her a much kinder answer than she knew was deserved.